 Dr. Melanie Ricaurte is a Licensed Psychologist and AASECT Certified Sex Therapist.
-She is the Director of Harmony Holistic.
-To learn more about her, please visit the About page.
+She is the Clinical Director of Harmony Holistic.
+To learn more about her, please visit the Directors page.

 Daniel Fleshner is a Licensed Graduate Professional Counselor with a passion for exploring relationships and helping individuals and couples process conflict and engage in healthy communication.
 He graduated with an M. Ed in Rehabilitation Counseling from The George Washington University and a B.A. in Psychology and Political Science from The University of Michigan.
 Within counseling sessions, he is particularly interested in individualizing treatment on the context surrounding anxiety and life stressors.
 By designing treatments tailored to client strengths, Daniel helps individuals and couples build stronger relationships and feel more fulfilled in their lives.
 Daniel offers individual counseling, couples counseling, and sex therapy.

 His approach is highly collaborative and integrates aspects of mindfulness-based cognitive-behavioral therapy and person-centered modalities.
 In his practice, Daniel makes a point to provide a warm and welcoming environment to foster a strong therapeutic alliance with the client.
 This bond is used to help the client access deeper emotions and to examine thought patterns underlying those emotions.
 Although Daniel’s style is relatively non-directive, he is good at guiding the client throughout the therapy process to ensure time spent in each session is meaningful.